News

 A big reason is the impact of higher unemployment on pension schemes like Social Security funded by worker contributions.
 And it’s likely to happen sooner than you might think.

-The trustees of the Social Security trust fund estimates payments will continue as normal only until 2034.
-After that date, the fund’s reserves will become depleted and employee contributions will be sufficient to pay only 76% of scheduled benefits.
+The trustees of the Social Security trust fund estimate that payments will continue as normal only until 2034.
+After that date, the fund’s reserves will become depleted, and employee contributions will be sufficient to pay only 76% of scheduled benefits.
 The Congressional Budget Office (CBO) is even more pessimistic and predicts an insolvency date of 2031.

 We believe that even the CBO’s prediction is wildly optimistic, especially if automation eliminates nearly half the jobs in America.